IvanGiacomoni/Iot-Individual-Assignments/code.md

 For more details you can check the [main.c](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/main.c) and also this [tutorial](https://github.com/RIOT-OS/RIOT/tree/master/examples/emcute_mqttsn).

 ## Periodical sampling
-Now we are ready to start sampling from sensors, and given that we need to to periodical sampling, we need to use the xtimer module.
-So we need to inlude it in the Makefile:
+Now we are ready to start sampling from sensors, and given that we need to to **periodical sampling**, we need to use the **xtimer module**.
+So we need to inlude it in the [Makefile](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/Makefile):

 ```
 USEMODULE += xtimer
 ```

-Also, we need to include this header in the main.c:
+Also, we need to include this **header** in the [main.c](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/main.c):

 ```
 #include "xtimer.h"
 ```

-The sampling period will be different for the two sensors, so we define two different constants in the main.c:
+The **sampling period** will be different for the two sensors, so we define **two different constants** in the [main.c](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/main.c):

 ```
 #define GAS_SMOKE_DELAY             2
 #define TEMP_DELAY                  10
 ```

-At this point I create two threads, one for managing the sampling from the MQ-2 sensor and the other one for the DHT-22 sensor: the main reason, is given by the different sampling periods, so with threads we are able to manage both samplings in parallel:
+At this point I create **two threads**, one for managing the sampling from the MQ-2 sensor and the other one for sampling from the DHT-22 sensor: the main reason is given by the different sampling periods, so with threads we are able to manage both samplings in parallel:

 ```
 // Creating temperature thread